dario-vega/demo-lab-nosql/README.md

 ### Step 1.
 NoSQL Tables Deployment -- Always Free

 Open the Cloud Shell (click in the icon > ) in the top right menu.
 Use the following instructions
+Note: need to be executed in the PHOENIX region

 Creating NoSQL tables using oci-cli - DDL for create tables in this [directory](./objects) (e.g demo.nosql)